Business Aviation Flight Operation In Indonesia International Airports

 • Aircraft Documents: Ensure you have the necessary aircraft documents, including the Air Operator Certificate (AOC), Certificate of Airworthiness (COA), Certificate of Insurance (COI), Certificate of Noise Compliance (CON), and Certificate of Registration (COR).

-Indonesia overflight permits typically have a validity period of over 96 hours from the initially requested schedule.
 The country’s airspace is divided into two flight information regions (FIRs).
 When submitting a flight plan, it is crucial to include the issued overflight permit number in Item 18.
 The Indonesia Civil Aviation Authority issues air navigation bills directly to the airline/operator, with working hours from 0200Z to 1000Z.
 Complying with these regulations and procedures is vital to ensure a smooth and compliant international flight operation within Indonesia’s diverse airspace.

-Landing Permit Requirements for Indonesia
+Indonesia Landing Permit Requirements for Private and Charter Flights

 Landing permits are an essential requirement for private non-revenue and charter (non-scheduled commercial) flights entering Indonesia.
 It’s important to note that these permits are subject to specific regulations and timelines.

 All landing permit requests go through a meticulous vetting process involving multiple government agencies, including the Civil Aviation Authority (CAA), the Department of Foreign Affairs, and the Department of Security and Defense.
 These departments operate from Monday to Friday, between 0700 and 1700 local time.
 Importantly, approvals must be obtained from the Department of Foreign Affairs and Security/Defense before the permit request is forwarded to the CAA.
+For operators planning private flights into Indonesia or first-time business air charter operations to Indonesian airports, the landing permit timeline has important practical implications.
+Because approvals from the Department of Foreign Affairs and the Department of Security and Defense must be obtained sequentially before the CAA issues the final permit, the total lead time for a landing permit application can extend to several working days even for straightforward operations.
+Operators should submit landing permit applications at least five to seven working days before the planned arrival to allow for government working hours, agency sequencing, and any queries that arise during the vetting process.
+Last-minute or short-notice permit applications carry a significantly higher risk of delay or denial.

 Ground Handling Services for Business Jets in Indonesia